kendraio/kendraio-gists/culturebanked/index.md

 ### Potential flow

-Maybe use a single form for both
+Maybe use a single form for both tables in mockups

 on submit, run through each content host with a Switch block?